Getting an aviation language proficiency demonstration

-Transport Canada's Aviation Language Proficiency Standard Test (ALPT) checks aviation language ability in both English and French.
-Testing and licensing requirements are based on:
+Transport Canada’s Aviation Language Proficiency Demonstration (ALPD) checks aviation language ability in English and/or French.
+Demonstration and licensing requirements are based on:

 - the Canadian Aviation Regulations, including: